Tomb of the Unknown Soldier (Athens): Construction

 The decision to build a monument was taken by army general and “constitutional dictator” Theodoros Pangalos.
 In his capacity as Army Minister, an advertisement was placed in the Espera newspaper, requesting a "submission for a study of the construction of a tomb of the Unknown Soldier, in front of the Old Royal Palace, suitable for this purpose".
 On 9 October 1926, the Army Ministry approved and granted by majority the study made by architect Emmanuel Lazaridis.

-The location of the monument at the Old Palace was suggested both by the architect himself and by Pangalos, who wish for the Army Ministry to be housed in the building.
+The location of the monument at the Old Palace was suggested both by the architect himself and by Pangalos, who wished for the Army Ministry to be housed in the building.
 However in 1929, after fervent reaction and continuous meetings, Eleftherios Venizelos, setting aside his disagreements with Pangalos, decided that the best location would be the original one in Syntagma Square, reasoning that the Monument ought to be in the city centre, much like the Arc de Triomphe in Paris.

 The construction committee had given all responsibility for the construction to Lazaridis.
 Initially, he had worked with sculptor Thomas Thomopoulos who had proposed as a central sculpture a representation of the Gigantomachy with an angel (representing Greece) lovingly receiving the dead soldier.
 Despite Lazaridis initially agreeing to this design, Thomopoulos's sculpture was never built due to lack of funds.

 In 1930, Lazaridis instead assigned Fokion Rok as sculptor with a unanimous decision of the construction committee.
 The committee then approved a new proposal for the sculpture, a gunner lying on the ground.
 This design was deemed appropriate owing to its calmness and simplicity.

 For the construction, a large-scale excavation and levelling of terrain took place.

 The Tomb was unveiled on 25 March 1932 by then Prime Minister Andreas Michalakopoulos, with the participation of many foreign delegations, followed by a parade of the monument guard.
 At the same time, a torch was brought from the monastery of Agia Lavra to light the eternal flame in the centre of the cenotaph.